General Motors (Chevrolet, Buick, Cadillac, Saab, Opel, Holden, Vauxhall)

 Cadillac moved from silent, well-cushioned, large cars to more sporty models, leaving the Lincoln and Lexus crowd behind in favor of the BMW buyers, while preening Buick to take Cadillac's prior place.

-General Motors owns parts of Suzuki, Maruti, and Daewoo / Ssangyong, as well as Chevrolet, Buick, Opel (Vauxhall in the UK), Holden (Australia/NZ), Cadillac, GMC (trucks), Hummer, and Saab.
+General Motors owns parts of Suzuki, Maruti, and Daewoo / Ssangyong, as well as Chevrolet, Buick, Opel (Vauxhall in the UK), Holden (Australia/NZ), Cadillac, GMC and (trucks).
 Most of these brands were purchased or acquired in mergers.

 Reviews of past GM cars